Onboarding your dedicated instance + AWS PrivateLink

 | 2 | Unstructured | Build and configure your dedicated instance |

-| 3 | Customer | Establish private connectivity to access the Unstructured Platform UI and API |
+| 3 | Customer | Establish private connectivity to access Unstructured Pipelines and the API |

 | 4 | Customer + Unstructured | Connect your dedicated instance to your data sources and destinations |